 There are several significant limitations to the data received by the team from the LAPD.
 First, the data does not include the date of release for 43% of the 531,330 arrests/detentions.
 Without release dates, we do not know how long those people spent within the LAPD detention system prior to release or transfer.
 The Million Dollar Hoods team repeatedly asked the LAPD for a complete data-set or a clarification as to why so many entries are missing release dates.
-We received several different answers, the last of which is that the LAPD does not capture release dates for persons who are “released for custody.”
+We received several different answers, the last of which is that the LAPD does not capture release dates for persons who are “released from custody.”

 Unable to secure more accurate data from LAPD, the Million Dollar Hoods research team chose to assume three days to be the total period of confinement for each of the arrests with missing release dates.
 Why three days?
 According to state policy, the LAPD cannot hold people more than 96 hours (excluding holidays) within its detention facilities.
 After 96 hours, a person must be arraigned and, depending upon the outcome of their arraignment proceeding, released or transferred to the Los Angeles County Jail.
 According to the 57% of LAPD arrest data that includes both arrest and release dates, the average term of confinement within the LAPD detention system is 4.34 days but the median term of confinement is 2 days.
 Therefore, based upon an analysis of policy and data we decided 3 days of confinement to be a reasonable assumption and good-faith estimate for each of the arrests with missing release dates.